stevenc-stb/spdx-3-model/model/Hardware/Hardware.md

 ## Summary

-The hardware profile provides metadata that describes hardware and its supply chain.
+The Hardware Profile provides metadata that describes hardware and its supply chain.

 ## Description

-The hardware namespace defines metadata related to physical and virtual hardware including its supply chain and properties.
+The Hardware namespace defines metadata related to physical and virtual hardware including its supply chain and properties.

 ## Metadata